 The dominant theme this month (besides Russia/Ukraine) revolved around whether the Fed might need to raise short-term interest rates more quickly and more often, eating into future profits, especially within the high-flying tech names.

-Then at the March meeting, the Federal Reserve moved its fed funds target rate from near zero to a range of 0.25% to 0.50%.
+Then, at the March meeting, the Federal Reserve moved its fed funds target rate from near zero to a range of 0.25% to 0.50%.
 It was the first rate hike since 2018.

-he Fed also released the so-called “dot plot,” which shows where individual Fed officials expect interest rates to be.
+The Fed also released the so-called “dot plot,” which shows where individual Fed officials expect interest rates to be.

-Given the surge in inflation numbers, the majority of Fed officials now expect seven hikes in 2022, four in 2023 and none for 2024.
+Given the surge in inflation numbers, the majority of Fed officials now expect seven hikes in 2022, four in 2023, and none for 2024.
 (In other words, there could be a rate hike at every remaining Fed meeting this year and at half the meetings next year.)

 If this comes true, it would be higher than the Fed’s estimate of the long-run neutral rate, (which is 2%), and would suggest a more hawkish policy that could be more restrictive to growth.